Irrelon/ForerunnerDB/readme.md

 	var fdb = new ForerunnerDB(),
 		db = fdb.db('test');
 	db.persist.driver('LocalStorage');

+### Plugins
+> Version >= 1.3.235

+The persistent storage module supports adding plugins to the transcoder.
+The transcoder is the part of the module that encodes data for saving to persistent storage when .save() is called, and decodes data currently stored in persistent storage when .load() is called.

+The transcoder is made up of steps, each step can modify the data and pass it on to the next step.
+By default there is only one step in the transcoder which either stringifies JSON data (for saving) or parses it (for loading).

+By adding a plugin as a transcoder step the plugin is able to make its own modifications to the data before it is saved or loaded.
+Plugins must ensure that the final data they provide in their callback is a string as we must allow support for LocalStorage and are currently only able to store string data against keys in LocalStorage.

+### Data Compression and Encryption
+> Version >= 1.3.235

+ForerunnerDB includes compression and encryption plugins that integrate with the persistent storage module.
+When compression or encryption (or both) are enabled, extra steps are executed in the persistent storage transcoder that modify the final stored data.

+> Please keep in mind that the order that you add transcoder steps is the order they are executed in so adding compression after encryption will store data that has first been encrypted, then compressed.

+The compression and encryption plugins register themselves in the db's shared plugins repository available via:

+	db.shared.plugins.FdbCompress
+	db.shared.plugins.FdbCrypto

+The plugins are meant to be instantiated before use as shown in the examples below.

+#### Compression
+The compression plugin takes data from the previous transcoder step and performs a zip operation on it.
+If the compressed data is smaller in size to the original data then the compressed data is used.
+If the compressed data is not smaller, no changes are made to the original data and it is stored uncompressed.

+To enable the compression plugin in the persistent storage module you must add it as a transcoder step:

+	db.persist.addStep(new db.shared.plugins.FdbCompress());

+#### Encryption
+The encryption plugin takes data from the previous transcoder step and encrypts / decrypts it based on the pass-phrase that the plugin is instantiated with.
+By default the plugin uses AES-256 as the encryption cypher algorithm.

+To enable the encryption plugin in the persistent storage module you must add it as a transcoder step:

+	db.persist.addStep(new db.shared.plugins.FdbCrypto({
+		pass: 'testing'
+	}));

+The plugin accepts an options object as the first argument during instantiation and supports the following keys:

+* pass: The pass-phrase that will be used to encrypt / decrypt data.
+* algo: The algorithm to use.
+Currently defaults to "AES".
+Supports: "AES", "DES", "TripleDES", "Rabbit", "RC4" and "RC4Drop".

+If you need to change the encryption pass-phrase on the fly after the instantiation of the plugin you can hold a reference to the plugin and use its pass() method:

+	var crypto = new db.shared.plugins.FdbCrypto({
+		pass: 'testing'
+	});

+	db.persist.addStep(crypto);

+	// At a later time, change the pass-phrase crypto.pass('myNewPassPhrase');

 ## Storing Arbitrary Key/Value Data
 Sometimes it can be useful to store key/value data on a class instance such as the core db